MADISON SYMPHONY ORCHESTRA LEAGUE'S

-Welcome to the MSOL's 2016 Parties of Note, the tenth in our series of themed parties to benefit the Madison Symphony Orchestra.
+Welcome to the MSOL's 2017 Parties of Note, the eleventh in our series of themed parties to benefit the Madison Symphony Orchestra.
 Once again we have menus and venues to appeal to a wide variety of interests and tastes.

 The MSOL and the MSO are most grateful to our Party Hosts/Sponsors for their generous support and participation in this project.
 All proceeds will be used for the MSO's Education and Community Engagement Programs.

 Please review the exciting parties below, plan your itinerary and make your reservations early, as space is limited!